Hyde46/rusterize/README.md

    <a href="https://github.com/Hyde46/rusterize/actions" alt="GithubActions">
         <img src="https://github.com/Hyde46/rusterize/workflows/Rust/badge.svg" /></a>
 </p>
-Rusterizer is a rasterizer written in rust.
+Rusterize is a rasterizer written in rust.

 A toy implementation of rasterization algorithm, also offering ray tracing implementation as a point of comparison.